Back to All Events

 This is not a retreat.
 It’s a reckoning.
 Walk in with a problem.
 Walk out with a plan—and a community.

-Rebuilding Trust in Media (Journalism) Starts Here.
+Rebuilding Trust in Media and Journalism Starts Here.

 By the end of the Re/Designing Trust Action Lab: Media (Journalism) experience, participants will be able to: